 Eigen values, eigen vectors and diagonalization

 Matrices considered in this experiment have real entries.
 An n×1 matrix is called a column vector.
-Its transpose is a 1×n matrix called a row vector and it is also an element of Rn.
+Its transpose is a 1×n matrix called a row vector and it is considered as an element of Rn.
 These are used interchangeably as and when needed.

 To find the eigenvalues of A, consider the characteristic equation |A-λI|=0, This gives (1-λ)(3-λ)-8=0, which implies λ=5 and -1.
 Thus the eigenvalues of A are 1 and 3.
 To find eigenvectors of A for λ=5, consider (A-5.I)X=0.
 This gives